B.A.R.K. Ranger Hike

-Sunset Hike at Eisenhower State Park – Lake Texoma
+B.A.R.K.
+Ranger Hike at Eisenhower State Park, Lake Texoma

-Texoma Parks & Trails Alliance January Hike at Hagerman National Wildlife Refuge
+Texoma Parks & Trails Alliance April Hike at Waterloo Park

 Use these six heat hacks to stay safe this summer